L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Data Collection and Annotation for L-Eval

-\paragraph{Collaborative Writing and Reviewing for Papers} This task aims to help researchers working on scientific papers by dealing with tasks like correcting grammar errors or typos and writing some sections.
-We include 3 tasks in the paper writing assistant task of L-Eval: 1) writing an Abstract section, (2) writing a Related Work section, and (3) finally giving a review of this paper.
+This task aims to help researchers working on scientific papers by dealing with tasks like correcting grammar errors or typos and writing some sections.
+We include 3 tasks in the paper writing assistant task of L-Eval: 1) writing an Abstract section, (2) writing a Related Work section, and (3) finally giving a review of this paper including valuable suggestions and questions.
 Notably, we discourage reviewers from using large models for reviews.
 Our aim is to assist authors in further improving their papers.
 Therefore, we ask the model to give some valuable suggestions and raise some questions for authors.
 We filter 20 papers with well-written reviews for L-Eval.
-We use the processed PDF files from~\citet{yuan2021automate}.
-(Denoted as ``paper\_assistant'' in Table~\ref{tab:datasets}) \begin{example}{}{example} \texttt{ \textbf{1}.
-Input: <A long paper>\\ \textbf{2}.
-Instruction: (1) Please generate the Abstract/Related Work section for this paper.
-(2) Please write a review for this paper and you should provide some suggestions and raise some questions in your review\\ \textbf{3}.
-Output: Conventional out-of-distribution (OOD) detection schemes based on variational autoencoder or Random Network Distillation (RND) have been observed to assign ... } \end{example}
+We use the processed PDF files from~\citet{yuan2021automate}. \begin{example}{}{example} \texttt{ \textbf{Input}: <A long paper>\textbackslash n\textbackslash n \\ \textbf{1}.
+Instruction: Please generate the Abstract section for this paper. \textbackslash n Answer this question with xx words. \\ \textbf{2}.
+Instruction: Please summarize related work and you should include the following works [a list of papers]. \textbackslash n Answer this question with xx words.\\ \textbf{3}.
+Instruction: Please write a review for this paper and you should provide some suggestions and raise some questions in your review. \textbackslash n Answer this question with xx words.\\ \textbf{Ground truth}: Conventional out-of-distribution (OOD) detection schemes based on variational autoencoder or Random Network Distillation (RND) have been observed to assign ... } \end{example}